-As the Berlin Wall fell, marking the end of the Cold War era, and Nelson Mandela took his first steps out of prison into a new age for South Africa, an inconspicuous new bottled water brand named Aquafina simultaneously rolled off a production line in Wichita, Kansas in 1994.
+At the end of the cold war a new bottled water brand named Aquafina rolled off a production line in Wichita, Kansas in 1994.

 Sparking a history that would soon reshape the global purified refreshment industry.